frenchieisverige/angular-badges/README.md

 # Angular-badges

-Through this App, I could put in pratice the fundamentals of Angular2 and Firebase.
+Through this App, I could put in pratice the fundamentals of Angular2 and Firebase learned on Youtube.

 ## Getting Started